sleirsgoevy/bad_hoist/PORTING.md

 5. Repeat the steps 2 to 4 to get a `baseAddress.txt` with any "!decrement" value in it

 # 4. Find GOT entries corresponding to the required modules
-We can do this by automated approch (4.1), if its not working then we do the manual (4.2)
+We can do this by automated approch (4.1), if its not working then we can do the manual (4.2)

 # 4.1 Find GOT entries - Automated
 you can run the below command which will find the address jumps of each blocks and print it in the screen